menu

 As is often the case in a small town, Hartsburg doesn't have a public transportation system that people use for their commute.

-The education level of Hartsburg citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.19% of adults 25 and older in Hartsburg have a college degree.
+The percentage of adults in Hartsburg who are college-educated is close to the national average for all communities of 21.84%: 19.19% of the adults in Hartsburg have a bachelor's degree or advanced degree.

 The per capita income in Hartsburg in 2022 was $26,554, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,216 for a family of four.